-Jelly Ann Rogando y Rectin, 17 years old student of San Pascual National High School was sexually abused and was killed on August 13, 2017 by unknown perpetrator who smashed the victim’s head with a hard object inside an abandoned house in Barangay Salvacion, Libon, Albay.
+Jelly Ann Rogando y Rectin, 17 years old student of San Pascual National High School was sexually abused and was killed on August 13, 2017, by an unknown perpetrator who smashed the victim’s head with a hard object inside an abandoned house in Barangay Salvacion, Libon, Albay.

-A twelve years old girl was badly beaten on her head and was raped by still unidentified suspect last December 19, 2017 in Barangay 4, Malilipot, Albay.
+A twelve years old girl was badly beaten on her head and was raped by a still unidentified suspect last December 19, 2017, in Barangay 4, Malilipot, Albay.

-Marites Nebreja y Aringo, 40 years old of Barangay Sua, Camalig, Albay was hacked last Deceber 24, 2017 by a suspect- Jesus Parma y Gnilo of Sitio Bascaran, Barangay Libod, Camalig, Albay.
+Marites Nebreja y Aringo, 40 years old of Barangay Sua, Camalig, Albay was hacked last December 24, 2017, by a suspect- Jesus Parma y Gnilo of Sitio Bascaran, Barangay Libod, Camalig, Albay.

-Edna Dinoy was shot to death by unidentified suspect in Sitio Tugas, Barangay Tagboan, Cataingan, Masbate on Where: When: 7:00 PM, December 26, 2017 at around 7:00 o’ clock in the evening.
-Suspect is at-large.
+Edna Dinoy was shot to death by an unidentified suspect in Sitio Tugas, Barangay Tagboan, Cataingan, Masbate on Where: When: 7:00 PM, December 26, 2017, at around 7:00 o’ clock in the evening.
+The suspect is at-large.
 Her death is the latest reported case.

-Children and Women rights are basic human entitlements that needs to be nurtured, protected, promoted and defended by family, community and country against abuse, neglect and exploitations.
+Children and Women rights are basic human entitlements that need to be nurtured, protected, promoted and defended by family, community, and country against abuse, neglect and exploitations.